Safe Spot Child Advocacy Center

 What You Can Do Before a Child Is Harmed

-Warning Signs of Possible Abuse
+Warning Signs If Possible Abuse

 Signs an Adult Is At Risk to Harm a Child